Bob Holland: Personal life

 Holland was a civil engineering surveyor, and was married to Carolyn, with three adult children named Craig, Rohan and Naomi.
 Rohan was named in honour of his cricketing hero, Rohan Kanhai, the former West Indian cricketer.
 Robert had five grandchildren.
 One of his grandchildren, Thomas Holland, was selected in 2014 as a high-school student to represent Australia in baseball (Under-15s).

-Holland devoted most of his time to his two lifelong passions.
-First was his local cricket club, Southern Lakes Cricket Club (now known as Toronto Workers Cricket Club), a successful club in Toronto, NSW.
-The club enjoys encouraging and sponsoring promising foreign and domestic cricketers to play with them during the upcoming seasons.
-Secondly, Holland was also a keen bowling coach who enjoyed passing on his secrets to the new cricketing generations at high schools and coaching clinics around Australia.
+Holland devoted much of his time to his local cricket club, Southern Lakes Cricket Club (now known as Toronto Workers Cricket Club), a club in Toronto, NSW.
+Holland was also a bowling coach involved with high school programs and coaching clinics around Australia.

 In an international cricketing era where there were many instances of abrasive on-field behaviour, Holland was especially known and regarded for his sense of gentlemanly conduct and commitment.

 In September 2006, Holland celebrated his 60th birthday with a celebrity cricket match with former teammates.

 In August 2016, Holland and his wife were assaulted and hospitalised in Lake Macquarie.
 Holland had asked a man and a woman to stop riding motorcycles on the cricket ground where he volunteered as a curator.
 The pair were later arrested, found guilty, and jailed.

 In March 2017, Holland was diagnosed with an aggressive brain cancer and underwent surgery, chemotherapy and radiotherapy.
 On 15 September 2017, a tribute night was hosted by Mark Taylor.
 A number of former teammates including Greg Matthews, Trevor Chappell, Wayne Phillips and Murray Bennett were in attendance.
 However, Holland suddenly deteriorated and died on 17 September 2017, just two days after the event.
 He died at the Mater Hospital in Newcastle.